RCR · City Fringe District 15

 How has TEL opening changed D15? +

 Meaningfully.
-East Coast historically rail-poor — buses or drive.
+East Coast historically rail-poor, buses or drive.
 TEL cut Orchard/CBD commute by 15+ minutes.
 Catalyst mostly priced-in by 2024, but resale liquidity is now stronger.

 Thinking about D15?

-Let's run the 4-Pillar Audit on your specific numbers — not the district's averages.
+Let's run the Property Portfolio Analysis on your specific numbers, not the district's averages.